tbm0115/Consoul/docs/views.md

 Some data surfaces as opaque `object` graphs—think JSON blobs, plugin settings loaded from another assembly, or dictionaries whose values describe constructor parameters.
 To keep these scenarios discoverable the resolver can also expose additional layers through `IPropertyLayerProvider`.
 Each layer describes a named editing surface with an optional description and a handler that receives the active `PropertyEditContext`.
 When the user presses <kbd>Enter</kbd> on the property, Consoul prompts whether to run the default editor or one of the custom layers.

 Implementations can parse JSON Schema files, spin up another `EditObjectView`, or invoke bespoke editors for nested structures.
-The handler can mutate `context.CurrentValue` and return `true` to signal that the new value should be applied automatically; alternatively it can perform its own persistence (for example by updating a dictionary entry directly) and return `false`.
+The handler can mutate `context.CurrentValue` and return `true` to signal that the new value should be applied automatically.
+If the layer wants to persist the value directly it can call `context.ApplyValue` and still return `true` while marking the `PropertyEditLayer` as not applying the context value.
+Returning `false` now falls back to the default editor so layers can bootstrap data (for example by materialising dictionary entries) and then let the built-in prompts continue the session.

 ```csharp
 public sealed class OptionsMetadataResolver : IPropertyMetadataResolver